 You will not be individually charged for the cost of having a smart meter, the display unit or for installation.
 However, energy companies are allowed to pass on the cost through our energy bills.
 Overall, the cost is £11 billion, although it could rise further.

 What is the timetable for smart meters being installed?

 SAVVY TIP: If you want one, you can find out how to get a smart meter on the Smart Energy GB website.

 Can I switch supplier if I have a smart meter?

 Hmm.
 Yes, you can, but, if you already have a smart meter, it may not work with the new supplier.

-That’s because smart meters that have been installed before the end of 2017 are likely to be ‘first generation’ meters.
+That’s because smart meters that have been installed before the autumn of 2018 are likely to be ‘first generation’ meters.
 They’re also sometimes called ‘advance meters’ or SMETS1.

 This means they aren’t very smart at all, in that if you switch supplier, your smart meter may not be compatible with the new energy company.
 In that case, you’d have to use the it like an ordinary meter until it’s been upgraded.